-The net deferred revenue liability for gift cards, customer orders and layaways at January 30, 2021 and February 1, 2020 was \$8.8 million and \$7.7 million, respectively, recognized in accounts payable on our consolidated balance sheets.
-In Fiscal 2021, Fiscal 2020 and Fiscal 2019, gift card breakage income was recognized in net sales in proportion to the redemption pattern of rights exercised by the customer and was immaterial for all years.
+The net deferred revenue liability for gift cards, customer orders and layaways at January 29, 2022 and January 30, 2021, was \$9.6 million and \$8.8 million, respectively, recognized in accounts payable on our consolidated balance sheets.
+In Fiscal 2022, Fiscal 2021 and Fiscal 2020, gift card breakage income was recognized in net sales in proportion to the redemption pattern of rights exercised by the customer and was immaterial for all years.

-During the fiscal year ended January 30, 2021 and February 1, 2020, \$1.2 million and \$1.7 million of gift card deferred revenue from prior periods was realized, respectively.
+During the fiscal years ended January 29, 2022, January 30, 2021, and February 1, 2020, \$1.4 million, \$1.2 million and \$1.7 million of gift card deferred revenue from prior periods was realized, respectively.

 Loyalty Program: We offer the Hibbett Rewards program whereby upon registration and in accordance with the terms of the program, customers earn points on certain purchases.
 Points convert into rewards at defined thresholds.
 The short-term future performance obligation liability is estimated at each reporting period based on historical conversion and redemption patterns.
-The liability is included in other accrued expenses on our consolidated balance sheets and was \$3.4 million and \$2.7 million at January 30, 2021 and February 1, 2020, respectively.
+The liability is included in other accrued expenses on our consolidated balance sheets and was \$3.7 million and \$3.4 million at January 29, 2022 and January 30, 2021, respectively.